wangruinju/Rui_Python_Leetcode/README.md

 [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html)

-I first get started with linked list from my friend's suggestions.
+I first get started with linked list suggested by my friend.
 It was not that difficult.
-There are some summary or tricks about linked list in the following link:
+There are some summary or tricks about linked list:

 [Linked list summary](http://www.cnblogs.com/Raising-Sun/p/5970662.html#3534606)